MaxDobbelstein/TechChallenge.Services.InvoiceService/README.md

 # Steps

-Create an invoice with the /invoice/create endpoint.
+1. Create an invoice with the /invoice/create endpoint.
-Then upload a document with the /invoice/upload endpoint Finally call the /invoice/evaluate endpoint to generate an evaluation.
+2. Then upload a document with the /invoice/upload endpoint.
+3. Finally call the /invoice/evaluate endpoint to generate an evaluation.